-The Department of Administrative Services' State Procurement Office is responsible for supporting public contracting for state agencies, universities, select non-profit organizations, and local governments.
-The agency is also the central procurement authority for the State of Oregon.
-The Attorney General is directed under the Public Contracting Code to develop public contracting rules that can be used by state agencies and local governments.
-The code establishes that if a contracting agency that has not adopted its own rules of procedure in accordance with the statute, the agency is subject to the model rules adopted by the Attorney General, except for personal services contracts of local contracting agencies outside of contracts for architectural, engineering, and land surveying services and related services.
+The Attorney General is directed under the Public Contracting Code to develop model public contracting rules that can be used by state agencies and local governments.
+The Attorney General is directed to consult with the Department of Administrative Services, the Department of Transportation, and representatives of municipal governments and school boards before adopting or amending the model rules.
+The code establishes that if a contracting agency has not adopted its own rules of procedure in accordance with the statute, the agency is subject to the model rules adopted by the Attorney General.